 The Brew & View

-This underground labyrinth of walkaways is deemed one of the unique things to do in Chicago—but also a necessary one.
+Walking in this underground labyrinth of walkaways is deemed one of the unique experiences Chicago - but also a necessary one.
 Winter in Chicago can be downright frigid.
 That's why this subterranean set of walkways even exists—to get walkers out of the cold.

 The Pedway links 40 blocks of Chicago, connecting train stations skyscraper sand stores.
 It's a crucial transportation route for surviving a Chicago winter.
 And, an unusual site even a summer visitor can appreciate.